sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 date: 2018-09-12
 comments: true
 ---
-Sigasi Studio 4.1 introduces a convenient way to work with **VUnit**, **name convention checking for SystemVerilog**, and many more new and noteworthy changes.
+Sigasi Studio 4.1 introduces a convenient way to work with **VUnit**, **name convention checking for SystemVerilog** and many more new and noteworthy changes.

 # VUnit

 [VUnit](https://vunit.github.io/) is an open source **unit testing framework** for VHDL and SystemVerilog.
-It helps you to *write* and *run* tests.
-It helps you to run tests frequently and iterate faster.
+VUnit helps you to *write* tests more easily and *run* them frequently.

-In Sigasi Studio, it is now really easy to *edit* VUnit projects, *run tests* and *inspect the results*.
+Sigasi Studio now has *editor support* for VUnit as well as allowing you to *run* and *inspect test results* straight from the IDE.

 TODO add link to video

-## Edit VUnit project
+## Edit VUnit Project

 When you import a VUnit project (**File > Import... > Sigasi > Import a VUnit project**) or add VUnit support to an existing project (Right click project, **Configure > Add VUnit support**), Sigasi Studio runs VUnit in the background and automatically adds the correct libraries to your project.
 It also shows error markers in the VUnit script (`run.py`) if anything goes wrong.
 [![VUnit project](/releasenotes/4.1/vunit_project.png "VUnit project")](/releasenotes/4.1/vunit_project.png)

-## Run VUnit tests
+## Run VUnit Tests

 There are multiple ways to run VUnit tests in Sigasi Studio: